Yoga Helps At-Risk And Incarcerated Kids

 “A significant amount of our funding is provided through studios in the yoga community in Ontario and especially in Toronto,” Sygrove adds.
 “Moksha Yoga studios have been an especially big source of funding and there are many other studios that have been regular supporters such as Kula Yoga, The Yoga Sanctuary and more.

 “I think the reason this [work] resonates with people is because we were all young at one point.
 Most teenagers, even if they have it pretty good in life, go through stuff.
 So I think to some degree, people can relate.
 It’s like, ‘Oh, if I had yoga in my teenage years, that would have helped me through some of the challenges I faced.’

 “For me personally, even though I had a very different background than many of the kids I work with, I can still identify with them.
 Anger is an issue that comes up a lot and I can identify with that.
 Yoga was and is a part of the healing process for me.
 That’s my personal story and I think everyone involved feels a similar passion.

-“Yoga has played an important role in our lives and considering who hasn’t been able to access it is a huge motivator.”jordan Release Dates
+“Yoga has played an important role in our lives and considering who hasn’t been able to access it is a huge motivator.”New Balance P550 'Basketball Oxford' Release Info